junglesta/wherenodoctor/_posts/2016-01-01-05-healing-without-medicines.md

 Even in a case of more serious illness, when a medicine may be needed, it is the body that must overcome the disease; the medicine only helps.
 Cleanliness, rest, nutritious food, and lots of water are still very important.

-Much of the art of health care does not—and should not—depend on use of medications.
-Even if you live in an area where there are no modern medicines, there is a great deal you can do to prevent and treat most common sicknesses—if you learn how.
+Much of the art of health care does not, and should not, depend on use of medications.
+Even if you live in an area where there are no modern medicines, there is a great deal you can do to prevent and treat most common sicknesses, if you learn how.

 >Many sicknesses can be prevented or treated without medicine.